opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param orientation: Oriented area flag.
 If it is true, the function returns a signed area value, depending on the contour orientation (clockwise or counter-clockwise).
 Using this feature you can determine orientation of a contour by taking sign of the area.
 By default the parameter is ``false``, which means that the absolute value is returned.

 The function computes a contour area.
-Similarly to :cpp:func:`moments` , the area is computed using the Green formula.
+Similarly to :ocv:func:`moments` , the area is computed using the Green formula.
 Thus, the returned area and the number of non-zero pixels, if you draw the contour using
-:cpp:func:`drawContours` or
+:ocv:func:`drawContours` or
-:cpp:func:`fillPoly` , can be different.
+:ocv:func:`fillPoly` , can be different.
 Here is a short example: ::

     vector<Point> contour;